8 Ways to Make Your Relationship Work Better

 Posted September 3, 2013 | Reviewed by Gary Drevitch

 Relationships that work are the ones that are worked on.
 If you are wondering where to begin, here are some areas that can always use a little TLC.

-Communication.
-Being able to share the emotional, mental, physical, and spiritual aspects of your life, without feeling judged or devalued, is what good communication is all about.
+- Communication.
+Being able to share the emotional, mental, physical, and spiritual aspects of your life without feeling judged or devalued is what good communication is all about.
 Neither you nor your partner is a mind reader, so you need to let each other know what you’re thinking and feeling.
-Remember that communication is the most important part of your relationship.
+Always remember that communication is the most important part of your relationship.

-Playfulness.
+- Playfulness.
 Have fun together.
 Whether it’s the tried-and-true or something new, being playful keeps your love growing.
-Every time you do something to make your partner smile, it creates chemicals like oxytocin, sometimes called the “cuddle hormone,” in both of your brains, which makes you feel closer.
+Every time you do something to make your partner smile, it generates chemicals like oxytocin, sometimes called the “cuddle hormone,” in both of your brains, which makes you feel closer.

-Reinforcement.
-Showering your partner with little gifts, staying in touch during the day if you’re apart, and being there for your partner, no matter what, are just some of the ways you can reinforce your relationship.
+- Reinforcement.
+Showering your partner with little gifts, staying in touch during the day if you’re apart, and being there for them, no matter what, are just some of the ways you can reinforce your relationship.
 Be mindful of any actions or behaviors that might undermine your love and get them changed ASAP.

 - Honesty.
 Having a partner you can trust creates a buffer between you and the difficulties of the world.
 When you have a mate you can rely on, it’s easier to take those risks that help you grow.
 Always be honest with each other about your feelings and needs, and remember that you can tell the truth without being harsh.

 Every successful relationship needs the care and nurturing of two committed adults giving to each other in a way that creates a mutually beneficial connection.
 Giving your relationship what it needs to thrive is a truly loving gesture.
 Make the effort.
 You are both worth it.